Robinpig/Note/docs/CS/Java/Spring_Cloud/Spring_Cloud.md

 * Short lived microservices (tasks)
 * Consumer-driven and producer-driven contract testing

-Cloud Native is a style of application development that encourages easy adoption of best practices in the areas of continuous delivery and value-driven development.
-A related discipline is that of building 12-factor Applications, in which development practices are aligned with delivery and operations goals — for instance, by using declarative programming and management and monitoring.
+[Cloud Native](/docs/CS/Java/Spring_Cloud/Cloud.md) is a style of application development that encourages easy adoption of best practices in the areas of continuous delivery and value-driven development.
+A related discipline is that of building `12-factor` Applications, in which development practices are aligned with delivery and operations goals—for instance, by using declarative programming and management and monitoring.
 Spring Cloud facilitates these styles of development in a number of specific ways.
 The starting point is a set of features to which all components in a distributed system need easy access.

 Many of those features are covered by Spring Boot, on which Spring Cloud builds.
 Some more features are delivered by Spring Cloud as two libraries: Spring Cloud Context and Spring Cloud Commons.
 Spring Cloud Context provides utilities and special services for the ApplicationContext of a Spring Cloud application (bootstrap context, encryption, refresh scope, and environment endpoints).
 Spring Cloud Commons is a set of abstractions and common classes used in different Spring Cloud implementations (such as Spring Cloud Netflix and Spring Cloud Consul).

 ### Spring Cloud Context

-Spring Boot has an opinionated view of how to build an application with Spring.
+[Spring Boot](/docs/CS/Java/Spring_Boot/Spring_Boot.md) has an opinionated view of how to build an application with Spring.
 For instance, it has conventional locations for common configuration files and has endpoints for common management and monitoring tasks.
 Spring Cloud builds on top of that and adds a few features that many components in a system would use or occasionally need.

 #### The Bootstrap Application Context

 A Spring Cloud application operates by creating a “bootstrap” context, which is a parent context for the main application.
 This context is responsible for loading configuration properties from the external sources and for decrypting properties in the local external configuration files.
 The two contexts share an Environment, which is the source of external properties for any Spring application.
 By default, bootstrap properties (not bootstrap.properties but properties that are loaded during the bootstrap phase) are added with high precedence, so they cannot be overridden by local configuration.

 The bootstrap context uses a different convention for locating external configuration than the main application context.
 Instead of application.yml (or .properties), you can use bootstrap.yml, keeping the external configuration for bootstrap and main context nicely separate

 <div style="text-align: center;">